-In addition to handling cases involving divorce, child custody, and domestic violence, our firm has extensive experience handling palimony lawsuits.
-This area of family law deals with the distribution of assets between two individuals who formed a long-term relationship and cohabited, but are no longer together.
+In addition to handling cases involving divorce, child custody and domestic violence, our firm has extensive experience handling palimony lawsuits.
+This area of family law deals with the distribution of assets between two individuals who formed a long-term relationship and cohabited but are no longer together.

-If you have recently ended a long-term relationship and believe you may be entitled to palimony, please read the information presented here and contact Frank Tournour in East Brunswick, NJ.
+If you have recently ended a long-term relationship and believe you may be entitled to palimony, please read the information presented here and contact Frank Tournour in East Brunswick, New Jersey.
 A family law attorney with extensive experience, Mr. Tournour can thoroughly examine your case and inform you regarding your right to compensation.

 In general, individuals involved in failed relationships are not legally obligated to provide for one another.
 As such, “palimony” is not actually a legal term.
 However, as more and more unmarried couples have begun living together, courts have started to acknowledge certain circumstances in which one partner may be entitled to financial support from the other.

 Typically, a relationship that warrants palimony is one in which:

 - There was a long-term commitment between both partners